Troubleshooting Mount Issues

 /etc/systemd/system/mount-nfs-sequentially.service

-After you do so, run the following two commands:
+After you create the file, run the following two commands:

 -